OpusCapita/react-crudeditor/README.md

 A function returning an array of [External Operations](#external-operation).
 Each has a handler which is called when a corresponding [External Operation](#external-operation) is triggered by CRUD Editor.

+No arguments are passed to the function in Create View since it does not have persistent instance.

+In case of unsaved changes, Confirmation Dialog is called after dedicated button press and before **handler()** call => each external operation *must* have side effects, or set **disabled** to true, or set **show** to false - othersise calling Confirmation Dialog is in vain.

 ```javascript
 function(<object, entity persistent instance> ) {
   ...